oduameh/Hyper-docs/Quick start guide.md

 agent.acceptOutOfBandInvitation(invitation)
 ```

-## Issue a Credential from the Issuer to the holder
+## Issue a credential from the issuer to the holder

 The credential issuance flow consists of multiple steps, detailed in this section.
-It starts with the Issuer sending a [Credential Offer](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#credential-offer) to the Holder, which would accept or reject this invitation and create a `credentialRequest` from it.
-The [credential request](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#credential-request) gets sent through DIDComm to the Issuer, issuing and sending the credential back to the Holder.
+It starts with the issuer sending a [credential offer](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#credential-offer) to the holder, which accepts or rejects the invitation and creates a `credentialRequest` from it.
+The [credential request](https://hyperledger-identus.github.io/docs/home/concepts/glossary/#credential-request) is sent through DIDComm to the issuer, which issues the credential and returns it to the holder.

-The Issuer can create a credential offer in two ways:
+The issuer can create a credential offer in two ways:

 1. As a direct credential offer DIDComm message for a holder with an existing connection
-2. As an credential offer as attachment in an OOB invitation message for connectionless issuance
+2. As a credential offer attachment in an out-of-band (OOB) invitation message for connectionless issuance

-1. \#\#\# Create a credential offer with an existing connection \*\*Issuer Agent\*\* To trigger the creation of a credential-offer, we call the credential-offers-endpoint, as follows:
+### Create a credential offer with an existing connection (Issuer agent)

+To trigger the creation of a credential offer, call the credential-offers endpoint as follows:

 :::info